 Another good indicator of the ability to manage steam generator performance is the rate of forced outages.
 Figure 2 shows the number of forced outages due to steam generator problems, mainly due to tube leaks, with time for all OH units since the first unit went in-service.
 By dividing the number of forced outages by the number of operating units a forced outage rate can be obtained.

-The average forced outage rate for OH from 1971 to 1996 was 0.09 but there have been some years in OH experience where the forced outage rate reached 0.5.
-The average rate compares favourably with the average forced outage rate in the U.S. for 1975 to 1996 which was 0.19 (EPRI Progress Report, 1997).
+Figure 2 Number of Forced Outages due to SG Problems, mainly Tube Leaks OHN - All Units favourably with the average forced outage rate in the U.S. for 1975 to 1996 which was 0.19 (EPRI Progress Report, 1997).
 However, in the U.S. there has been a steady trend of improvement.
 The 1996 forced outage rate in the U.S was 0.03.
-Ideally, the long range goal should be to have no forced outages due to steam generator tube leaks.
-The best way to achieve this is to know and predict the actual condition of the tubes.
-See next indicator on inspection and plugging trends.